HariharanGopinath/Generative-Neural-Networks/README.md

 to binary labels in the data and structuring it in a latent subspace which is easy to interpret.
 Here, we implement this model to generate images of digits between 0 and 9.

+Detailed Maltab script can be found in the above files with report